Practical Nursing | LPN Program

 - Adaptation to Change

 Jersey College is dedicated to excellence in nursing education.
 We are devoted to providing quality nursing education and to bridge the labor gap in the nursing field.
-As a nursing student at Jersey College, you will receive:

 - Sole focus on Nursing Education for nearly 20 years